coreui/coreui/README.md

 ## Support CoreUI Development

 CoreUI is an MIT licensed open source project and completely free to use.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support development by donating on [PayPal](https://www.paypal.me/holeczek), buying [CoreUI Pro Version](https://coreui.io/pro) or buying one of our [premium admin templates](https://genesisui.com/?support=1).
+You can support development by donating on [PayPal](https://www.paypal.me/holeczek) or buying [CoreUI Pro Version](https://coreui.io/pro/).

 We're also open to conversations regarding custom sponsorship / consulting arrangements.
 Get in touch on [Twitter](https://twitter.com/lukaszholeczek).